On this page

 - remove the child from direct head-to-head contact with other

 - class activities involving head-to-head contact are avoided.

 The parent should be contacted and advised to arrange for their child to be checked and treated as soon as possible and before the child returns to the education or care service.

-In the event of persistent infestations or where head lice are persistently detected in a group of children the education or care service leaders can seek assistance or advice from the Environment Health Officer at the local council.
-Contact information for your local council can be found on the Local Government Association of South Australia website.
+In the event of persistent or resistant infestations or where head lice are persistently detected in a group of children the education or care service leaders can seek assistance or advice from your local pharmacist or health professional.

 Education or care service

 Education and care services are not responsible for the management of head lice in the community and are not expected to conduct mass head inspections or to treat children.

 Education and care services should: